-▶ Whether the predecessor auditor communicates in a timely and adequate manner in order to provide the prospective auditor with useful information that can be used when the prospective auditor makes a judgment as to whether the audit engagement should be accepted and when the successor auditor conducts an audit.

-Whether the predecessor auditor responds honestly and clearly to inquiries made by the prospective auditor.
-Especially in the case where the predecessor auditor is aware of information or circumstances concerning significant material misstatements in the financial statements that affected or could affect the audit opinion, whether the predecessor auditor provides such information to the successor auditor;

-- ▶ Whether the prospective auditor makes inquiries required under the audit standards to the predecessor auditor, including the reason for the replacement of the audit firm, and the status of measures against fraud risks, to determine whether or not to accept the engagement; - ▶ Whether the prospective auditor and the predecessor auditor respectively create and store detailed records of the processes performed for the handover of the engagement; - ▶ Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the communication to an appropriate department or a person who does not belong to the engagement team; and - Whether in cases where the conclusion of audit contract has been canceled or an existing contract has been terminated in response to illegal conduct, the predecessor auditor, pursuant to a request from the prospective auditor, provides the prospective auditor with all facts and information concerning confirmed and suspected illegal conduct that the predecessor auditor deems that the prospective auditor needs to know prior to determining whether an audit engagement can be accepted.
+- Whether the predecessor auditor communicates in a timely and adequate manner in order to provide the prospective auditor with useful information that can be used when the prospective auditor makes a judgment as to whether the audit engagement should be accepted and when the successor auditor conducts an audit. - Whether the predecessor auditor responds honestly and clearly to inquiries made by the prospective auditor.
+Especially in the case where the predecessor auditor is aware of information or circumstances concerning material misstatements in the financial statements that affected or could affect the audit opinion, whether the predecessor auditor provides such information to the prospective auditor; - ▶ Whether the prospective auditor makes inquiries required under the audit standards to the predecessor auditor, including the reason for the replacement of the audit firm, and the status of measures against fraud risks, to determine whether or not to accept the engagement; - ▶ Whether the prospective auditor and the predecessor auditor mutually confirm and respectively create and store detailed records of the processes performed for the handover of the engagement; - ▶ Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the handover to an appropriate department or a person who does not belong to the engagement team; and - Whether in cases where the conclusion of audit contract has been canceled or an existing contract has been terminated in response to illegal conduct, the predecessor auditor, pursuant to a request from the prospective auditor, provides the prospective auditor with all facts and information concerning confirmed and suspected illegal or suspicious conduct that the predecessor auditor deems that the prospective auditor needs to know prior to determining whether an audit engagement can be accepted.

-As shown in the case examples below, deficiencies were observed in some audit firms regarding communication between the predecessor auditor and the prospective auditor, including failure by the prospective auditor to make appropriate inquiries to the predecessor auditor in accordance with Auditing Standards Committee Statement No900, or failure by predecessor auditors to properly communicate their own awareness regarding the integrity of management when handing over to the prospective auditor.
+Deficiencies were observed in some audit firms regarding inappropriate inquiry made by prospective auditor or failure by predecessor auditors to properly communicate their own awareness regarding the integrity of management when handing over to the prospective auditor.